sroychow/TestBeamSoftware/README.md

 angle=DUT angle w.r.t beam

 **If alignment parameters are read from file, the code searches for the Run Number and takes the alignment parameters from that line.
+***For TDR, use the alignment parameters under data directory